hapax/hapax.github.io/assets/simple-qm.md

 Procedurally, we might imagine it as follows: the polariser measures the photon's polarisation $\theta$, checks it against the angle of the slit $\theta_P$, and if the two are different, "rejects" the photon.
-We call this a "classical" polariser.
+We'll call this a "classical" polariser for reasons we explain below.

 Experimentally, it's easier to access an ordinary beam of light, e.g. from a flashlight, than a single photon.